wintercooled/NodeMonitor-Python-Django/README.md

 ### How to run

 Assumes you already have Bitcoin Core daemon (bitcoind) and c-lightning daemon (lightningd) installed and running.
+If you don't have either running that's fine at this stage.

 Assumes you have python and python pip already installed.